Emmaceejay/ESP32-Smart-UPS/README.md

 Monitors and reports the battery status online, accessible from any location.

 ### 4. Status Alerts
-Sends notifications via email or SMS when the battery is fully charged or critically low, ensuring timely action.
+It sends notifications via email or SMS when the battery is fully charged or critically low, ensuring it's timely.

 ## Hardware Components